 Learn.
 Educate.
 Act.

-Restoring wild salmon runs to Carkeek Park has led to countless learning moments and educational outcomes bringing about generations who protect and advance the health of the watershed.
+The cooperative effort to restoring salmon runs to Carkeek Park has led to countless learning moments and educational outcomes bringing about generations who protect and advance the health of the watershed.

 Join us as we learn together, seek realistic outcomes, and teach each other.
-Help reveal how simple it can be to change everyday behaviors in ways that promote and protect wild, natural places like Carkeek Park.
+Help reveal how simple it can be to change everyday behaviors in ways that promote and protect wild natural places like Carkeek Park.